OntimizeWeb/docs/_docs/15b-permissions.md

 ```
 # Customizing the Permissions Service

-Ontimize Web allows for extensive customization of the permissions service.
+Ontimize Web allows for extensive customization of the `permissions service`.
 Below are the key methods available for those who wish to extend or modify the default behavior:

-## Key Methods for Customization
+## Methods

-#### `canActivate(route: ActivatedRouteSnapshot, state: RouterStateSnapshot): boolean`
-This method determines if a route can be activated based on the user's permissions.

-#### `canLoad(route: Route, segments: UrlSegment[]): boolean`
-This method determines if a module can be loaded based on the user's permissions.

 #### `hasPermission(component: string, action: string): boolean`
 This method checks if the user has the specified permission for a component and action.